2019 Malta political crisis: Gaming

+Healthcliff Farrugia former Malta Gaming Authority CEO colluded with Fenech to hide money laundering issues within Tumas in 2018 resulting in no notification about the breaches uncovered during the inspection were ever made public.
+A new investigation resulted in Tumas being fined €233,156 in 2021.

 Fenech lawyers

 Two lawyers on the team representing Yorgen Fenech were under investigation following allegations that they tried to bribe a reporter for the Times of Malta on 2 November 2020.
 The magistrate threw the case out saying the Attorney General had not indicated the relevant type of bribery.

 Bank robberies

 Vincent Muscat as part of his request for a pardon provided the police with statements regarding other criminal acts that had taken place in Malta including one involving an, as yet, unnamed Labour politician and cabinet member who was involved in an attempted armed robbery of the HSBC headquarters in Malta in 2010.
 The robbery, which appeared to have received inside knowledge and assistance, was unsolved and involved eight key parties with an additional three having knowledge of the crime.
 The robbery failed when the police were alerted resulting in a shootout outside the bank.

 The crime went to Court in 2022.
-Convicted bank robber Darren Debono was granted a plea deal of 10 years in 2022 so that he would testify against his accomplices, he later refused to testify at the trial of Vincent Muscat.
+Convicted bank robber Darren Debono was granted a plea deal of 10 years in 2022 so that he would testify against his accomplices, having received the deal which included attempted murder charges being dropped, he later refused to testify at the trial of Vincent Muscat.
+He was sentenced to an additional 3 months for not testifying.